Livry-Gargan: Transport

 Livry-Gargan is not served by any station of the Paris Métro, RER, or suburban rail network.
 The closest station to Livry-Gargan is Sevran – Livry station on Paris RER line B. This station is located in the neighboring commune of Sevran, 1.9 km from the town center of Livry-Gargan.
+Tram 4 Gargan Station is very near to the village and in tram 4 direction Hopital de Montfermeil there are two more station "République Marx-Dormoy" and "Léon Blum".
+These two stations are inside the village Livry-Gargan.